AI Native Lang

 UV_PUBLISH_TOKEN=pypi-xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx uv publish

 uv publish reads UV_PUBLISH_TOKEN (or --token).
 Do not commit tokens.
+A local .env may define PYPI_API_KEY — export it as UV_PUBLISH_TOKEN for the same value.

 Classic tools (equivalent):